 It depends on how many websites you have, whether you use ecommerce and other factors.

 We don't tell you which certificate to buy.
 We do help you sort through the complexities.
 We've put many hours into researching and clarifying information.
-Like with any other purchase, you need to put in some effort to make your own, informed decision.
+Like with any other purchase, you need to put in effort to make your own informed decision.

-SSL/TLS certificates are a bit of a lottery; there's plenty of !!!!
-HYPE out there.
 Certificate brands are sold and resold by Big Tech players; names that were trusted 5 years ago are now owned by their (once) less favoured competitors.
-If we discover that some products within our clients' price range are better than others, we will tell you.
+It's very hard to compare products because of this.

-If it's any comfort, the risk is bigger for SuttonNet.
-Some certificates may be harder to manage and that chews up our time, not yours.
+If it's any comfort, the risk is probably bigger for SuttonNet.
+Installing difficult certificates or cancelling a poor performing product and re-ordering chews up our time, not yours.

-Our retail pricelist covers a selection of midrange certificates that claim very high compatibility with the many platforms people use for the Internet.
-None claims 100% compatibility, say with older platforms.
-(There'll be someone out there with a Flintstones phone that doesn't recognise any SSL/TLS certificate.
+Our retail pricelist covers a selection of certificates that claim very high compatibility with the many platforms people use for the Internet.
+None claims 100% compatibility.
+There'll be someone out there with a Flintstones phone that doesn't recognise any SSL/TLS certificate.
 We test certificates after installation to verify their quality (pity we can't do that beforehand).
 Most certificates that we purchase come with a 30 day any-reason refund policy.

 There are 3 levels: Domain Validation, Organisation Validation, Extended Validation.

 EV & OV certificates are the top rating certificates.
 They validate your business as well as encrypting your website data.
 EV is stronger verification than OV.
 EV & OV certificates assure site visitors that you are not a con artist, but a genuine business in a real location.
 You really will send the customer a set of top quality caterpillar pj's in exchange for $200 from their credit card (and they can find you if you take $2000).